Lunaryxxx/vertikalgardenapp/README.md

 # Harvest Prediction API

-This repository hosts a Flask API for predicting harvest outcomes based on sensor readings using a TensorFlow model.
+This repository hosts a Flask API for predicting harvest outcomes based on sensor readings using a Random Forest model.

 ## Overview